Elysium-Game-Studio/unreal-coding-conventions/README.md

 The goal is to make it easier to work in similar teams inside and outside the company, as well as have client code blend in with other code of the Unreal API.
 We are providing a complete summary here in order to allow people to understand the conventions at a glance, instead of having to open multiple documents.
 Our coding conventions are numbered, which makes it easier to refer to them in code reviews.

-## 1. Namespaces
+## 1. Names

-1.1. __DO NOT__ use namespaces to organize your game classes.
-Namespaces are not supported by UnrealHeaderTool, so they can't be used when defining `UCLASS`es, `USTRUCT`s etc., and we don't want to put half of our game code in a namespace and the other half in global scope.

-1.2. __DO__ add a prefix to all class and struct names, based on your project name.
+1.1. __DO__ add a prefix to all class and struct names, based on your project name.

 ## 2. Files

-2.1. __DO__ use PascalCase for file names, with the project name prefix, but without the type prefix (e.g. `AHOATCharacter` goes into `HOATCharacter.h`).
+2.1. __DO__ use PascalCase for file names, with the project name prefix, but without the type prefix (e.g. `AHOATCharacter` goes into `HOATCharacter.h`) __IF__ files contain declaration or definition of classes with corresponding name.

-2.2. __DO__ write header files with the following structure:

-* `#pragma once`
-* `#include` of the pre-compiled header, if any (e.g. `#include "HOATPCH.h"`)
-* `#include` of the base class header, if any (e.g. `#include "GameFramework/Character.h"`)
-* `#include` of the generated class header (e.g. `#include "HOATCharacter.generated.h"`)
-* delegate declarations
-* forward declarations for any referenced engine or game types
-* type definition

-2.3. __DO__ define classes with the following structure:
+2.2. __DO__ define classes with the following structure:

 * public constants
-* public static methods
 * constructors
 * destructor
+* public `UFUNCTION`s
 * public methods (try to keep virtual methods, event handlers and regular functions groups together in their own section)
 * operators
 * public `UPROPERTY`s
 * public fields
 * protected constants
+* protected `UFUNCTION`s
 * protected methods (same consideration as public ones: try to separate virtual from non-virtual ones)
+* protected `UPROPERTY`s
 * protected fields
 * private constants
+* private `UFUNCTION`s
+* private methods
-* private functions
+* private `UPROPERTY`s
 * private fields

 Within each of these groups, order members by logical groups when appropriate.

-2.4. __DO NOT__ cover more than a single feature in each file.
-Don't define more than one public type per file

 ## 3. Includes

-3.1. __DO NOT__ include unused headers.
-This will generally help reduce the compilation time, especially for developers when just one header has been modified.
-It may also avoid errors that can be caused by conflicts between headers.
-If an object in the class is only used by pointer or by reference, avoid `include`ing it and just add a forward declaration before the class.

-3.2. __DO NOT__ rely on a header that is included indirectly by another header you include.
+3.1. __DO_NOT__ add additional dependencies if such can be avoided with forward declarations.
+If some dependencies in a header file can be avoided by moving some logic to the corresponding .cpp file, it must be done.

+3.2. __DO__ prefer using inline forawrd declaration over forward declaration list at the top of the file.
+It's hard to keep all the list entries relevant.
+It tends to grow but never shrinks and acquires "dead" forward declarations.
+The foraward declaration list is still acceptable if the header contains plenty of declared name usages (at least 3 or more).
+Enums forward declarations are exceptions as they require underlying type specification in forward declarations.

+3.3. __DO NOT__ include Unreal Engine's header files.
+All Unreal Engine's header files must be included in the precompiled header.

 ## 4. Classes & Structs